How Bay Area Girl Geek Dinners Started…

-Today, Bay Area Girl Geek Dinners have been hosted by a diverse set of companies including Genentech, Palantir, Microsoft, Citrix Online, Electronic Arts…
+Today, Bay Area Girl Geek Dinners have been hosted by over 120 companies including Google, Facebook, Yahoo!, Genentech, UC Berkeley, Microsoft, Salesforce, Groupon, and more.

 The ask is simple — buy dinner and drinks for girl geeks, and give away a piece of co-branded schwag (to extend the lifetime of the event).
 Invite female speakers in areas of their expertise, from well-known names to the up-and-coming.
 Encourage networking amongst the girl geeks and recruiting by the sponsoring company.
 Everyone wins.

 Angie Chang (Founder)

 Angie started Bay Area Girl Geek Dinners in 2006.
 During the day, she works at Hackbright Academy, an engineering school for women.
 In 2006, Angie co-founded Women 2.0, a media company promoting female entrepreneurship, where she was editor-in-chief.
 She has held roles at tech companies (eg. web producer, PM).
 Angie earned her B.A. in English & Social Welfare from UC Berkeley.
 She was named in Fast Company’s “Most Influential Women in Technology”, and recently was featured on Ivanka Trump’s #WomenWhoWork campaign.
 Follow her on Twitter @thisgirlangie.